pahosler/gatsby-equine-starter/src/pages/index.md

     - image: /img/Diamondv_logo-01.svg
 quote:
   text: >-
    "We've been feeding our champion horse Equine Advantage with great results.
-She really enjoys the feed and the results have been undeniable.":
+She really enjoys the feed and the results have been undeniable."
   name: Betsy Ross
   title: Owner of Dancing Queen
 advantage: